-Now that we’ve turned a corner in 2021 thanks to stimulus checks and reopening businesses, the economy is slowly beginning to rebalance and personal finances are building back up.
+Now that we’ve turned a corner in 2023, the economy is slowly beginning to rebalance and personal finances are building back up.
 If you find yourself with surplus cash, you may want to consider investing some of the funds into your future.

 2. Invest in Exchange Traded Funds (ETFs), Mutual Funds, or Index Funds